 The chisels, knives, and planes we sell are all hand-forged by ancient smiths.
 There may or may not be dwarvish ancestry in one or two cases, but without exception our blacksmiths make blades with unsurpassed crystalline structure that cut like Satan’s own scalping knife.

 The Psychology of Steel

 It’s important for those of use who use such sharp handtools to understand how they think.
 Allow me to put on my metallurgical psychologist’s hat for just a moment to expound.
-FYI this hat is a highly-polished brass skullcap engraved with runes of power and decorated with multiple rings of tiny silver bells suspended from stubby brass rods attached to the cap that tinkle prettily when I walk.
-Much glitzier but more dignified than the aluminum foil cap with projecting curly copper wires I use to protect my mind from the brain-rays of alien used-car salesmen.
+FYI this hat is a highly-polished brass skullcap engraved with runes of power and decorated with multiple rings of tiny silver bells suspended from stubby brass rods attached to the cap that tinkle prettily when I walk; Glitzier but more dignified than the aluminum-foil cap with projecting curly copper wires I wear daily to protect my mind from the brain-rays of alien used-car salesmen.
 But I digress.

 High-quality blades are especially single-minded and simply live to cut wood.
 If you don’t believe me, just ask them.
-You will hear the chirping and tapping sounds they make when they are happy, if you listen carefully.
+If you listen carefully you will hear the chirping and tapping sounds they make when they are happy.
 And the shavings and chips that fly from their milky silver edges will attest to the fun they are having.
 They love cutting wood best of all, but the problem is they will try their darndest to cut anything they can latch onto.
-It’s just their nature; something we must understand if we are to prevent the servant from becoming the bloody master in the blink of the eye.
+It’s just their nature; something we must understand and deal with if we are to prevent the servant from becoming the bloody master in the blink of an eye.